borkdude/carve/README.md

 Currently `carve` only has one command line option, `--opts`, which expects an EDN map of the following options of which only `:paths` is required:

-- `:paths`: a list of paths to analyze
+- `:paths`: a list of paths to analyze.
+Can be a mix of individual files and directories.
-- `:ignore-vars`: a list of vars to ignore
+- `:ignore-vars`: a list of vars to ignore.
+Useful for when the analyzer has it wrong or you just want to keep the var for whatever reason.
 - `:ignore-namespaces`: a list of namespaces to ignore.
+This is ueseful for namespaces that expose functions as an API.
 Note: private vars are still considered to be removed.
 - `:carve-ignore-file`: a file where ignored vars can be stored, `.carve_ignore` by default.